-- 14. The design of the main street and other town centre streets is to effectively transition from the design required within the town centre to the design required in the surrounding urban areas (refer to Figure 3.10 to 3.15 for typical street designs in residential areas) - 15.
+- 14. The design of the main street and other town centre streets is to effectively transition from the design required within the town centre to the design required in the surrounding urban areas (refer to Figure 3.10 to Figure 3-13: Typical local street for typical street designs in residential areas) - 15.
 Where the kerb side lane is a dedicated parking lane (ie. not used as a traffic lane during peak periods), the kerb and footpath is to extend into the parking lane at signalised intersections and key pedestrian crossing locations. - 16.
 Specific road cross-sections for certain streets may be contained in the relevant Precinct Schedule, and prevail over the controls above where there is any inconsistency.